Session lock

 given wl_surface has a buffer attached or committed

-A surface displayed while the session is locked
+a surface displayed while the session is locked

 The client may use lock surfaces to display a screensaver, render a dialog to enter a password and unlock the session, or however else it sees fit.